Fraasi/PDTapp/README.md

   - [x] loader/spinner
   - [x] notification script  (propably waste of time)
   - [x] (esLint, airBnB) => new Promise().resolve(hell)
+  - [ ] global shortcut to copy clipboard to a note

 #### Screenshot of the home page so far
 ![2018-06-10_2009.png](src/assets/img/2018-06-10_2009.png)